Home / Use Cases / Professions / Social Workers

 Common questions from social workers

 Yes.
-Some social services agencies and departments include data broker removal as a staff safety measure.
-Each worker gets their own profile and coverage.
-If your agency doesn't currently offer this, individual plans provide the same protection.
+Some social services agencies cover privacy removal as a staff safety measure.
+Each worker gets their own profile.
+Individual plans give the same protection if your agency doesn't.

-No. We target people-search and data broker sites that publish your home address, personal phone, and family information.
-Licensing boards, state registries, and employer directories are untouched.
-We separate personal exposure from professional presence.
+No. We target broker and people-search sites that publish your home address, phone, and family.
+Licensing boards, state registries, and employer directories stay untouched.

 Yes.
-Home visits put you in clients' physical spaces, which can reveal your vehicle and schedule.
-Combined with broker-published home address data, this gives clients multiple vectors to locate you outside work.
-Removing broker data is one layer of the protection.
+Home visits expose your vehicle and schedule.
+Combined with broker-published home addresses, clients have multiple ways to locate you outside work.
+Removing broker data closes one layer.

 Very.
 Threats against social workers often target family.
-If your spouse's or children's broker profiles show your shared address, your coverage is incomplete.
-Family plans cover all household members under a single subscription, ensuring the home address is removed from everyone's broker profiles.
+If your spouse's or kids' listings still show the shared address, coverage has a gap.
+Family plans cover everyone under one subscription.

 See what clients can find about you